diegoaraujo85/points-on-map-backend/README.md

 ## Usage <a name = "usage"></a>

 You need to open the [frontend](https://points-on-map-frontend.herokuapp.com/) to test it.
+I developed resources to add, update and delete point on map also.
+As is possible to see in [src/controllers/PointsController.ts](https://github.com/diegoaraujo85/points-on-map-backend/blob/master/src/controllers/PointsController.ts)

 Made with care by Diego Araujo to Up Trade :wave: [Get in touch!](https://www.linkedin.com/in/diegooliveiradearaujo)